 - high emission levels which are likely to need excessive volumes of air to control airborne concentrations using dilution ventilation

-- location of the worker in the immediate vicinity of the emission
+- location of workers in the immediate vicinity of the emission

 - emissions that are intermittent or emission rates which vary with time